xinjin/course-adv-net/README.md

 ### Late Policy

-25% off for each 24 hours late, rounded up
+- 25% off for each 24 hours late, rounded up
+- Only for assignments, not for paper reviews or project reports

 ## Grading